-Hiking the Inca Trail to Machu Picchu is an incredible once in a lifetime trip for The Inca Understanding what the Inca Trail is all about and getting all your questions answered about hiking it, is really important.
+Hiking the Inca Trail to Machu Picchu is an incredible once in a lifetime trip.
+Understanding what the Inca Trail is all about and getting all your questions answered about hiking, is really important.
 Whether you are hiking the entire Classic Inca Trail in 4 or 5 days, or choosing to do a short Inca Trail hike for 2 days – these FAQs will answer all your questions about the Inca Trail.
-Let’s dig in!
+Let’s start!

 Machu Picchu and Inca Trail